RIPE-NCC/ripe-atlas-software-probe/BUILD.md

 ## Debian / RPi OS

-If you need to build the package yourself, even though we provide DEBs for `amd64` Debian 11 & 12 and `arm64` for Raspberry Pi OS 12 (cross-built from `amd64` Debian 12), you can use the following instructions:
+We provide DEBs for `amd64` Debian 11 & 12 and `arm64` for Raspberry Pi OS 12 (cross-built from `amd64` Debian 12), as shown in [README.md](README.md#debian--raspberry-pi-os).
+To manually build a DEB package, we provide the following instructions:

 ```sh
 # Building dependencies